 What do we know?

-Alhough suicide affects all people, certain groups are burdened more than
+Alhough suicide affects all people, certain groups are burdened more than others in Wisconsin:

 - Adults aged 45-54 experience the highest suicide rate by age.

 - Nearly four out of five people who die by suicide are male.